Chicago's Most Popular Tourist Attractions

 Chicago has some of the best attractions and museums in the world, drawing millions of visitors to the city each year.
 From one of the country's only free zoos to the largest collection of Impressionist paintings outside of the Louvre, Chicago's most popular tourist attractions provide countless hours of entertainment for the entire family.

-With more than fifty acres of dining, shopping, and entertainment, Navy Pier, 600 E Grand Ave, is the most popular destination in Chicago.
+With more than fifty acres of dining, shopping, and entertainment, Navy Pier, 600 E Grand Ave, is one of the most popular destinations in Chicago.
 Visitors to the half-mile-long pier can catch a movie at the IMAX theater, listen to live music at the outdoor beer garden, and have dinner with a magnificent view of the city.
 Many of the dinner cruises launch from the Pier, and this is also where the city's summer fireworks take off.
 One of the most iconic images of Chicago is the giant Ferris Wheel, and it’s now climate controlled.
 You can also pick up the perfect souvenir at one of the many shops or kiosks.

 Art Institute of Chicago